Walther P5

 The Walther P5 is a 9mm semi-automatic pistol developed in the mid-1970s by the German small arms manufacturer Carl Walther GmbH Sportwaffen.
 It was designed with the German police forces in mind, who sought to replace existing 7.65mm pistols with a modern service sidearm incorporating enhanced safety features and chambered in 9×19mm Parabellum.
 A subsequent bid resulted in the Walther P5 being introduced into service alongside the SIG Sauer P225 (designated P6 within the West German Federal Police) and Heckler & Koch P7.

 History

 The P5 was manufactured in 1977.
+The P5 evolved from the classic Walther P38.

 Operational Use

 Domestically, only the police of Baden-Württemberg and Rhineland-Palatinate procured the standard model in 9×19mm between 1976 and 1979.
 The compact version were issued to few criminal police departments in Baden-Württemberg.
 Due to pricing, the SIG Sauer P225 generally outbid the Walther P5 in the domestic law enforcement sales.

 3,000 units of the Walther P5 Compact were adopted in the 1980s by the British Army as Pistol L102A1 and were marked as such with the British military model number on the left side and NATO number on the right side instead of the standard Walther model markings.
 They were issued to the Royal Irish Regiment (Home Service) and Ulster Defence Regiment as a personal protection weapon, with a small number also being issued to Special Forces units.

 An unknown variant of the Walther P5 was utilized by the 39th Special Forces "Detachment A" of the US Army, which was part of the Berlin Brigade during the Cold War.